Mykrowave/azure-architect-playbook/containerization/docker/readme.md

 - EXPOSE 80 (tell container to open this port)
 - WORKDIR /rel (sets working directory again)
 - ENTRYPOINT ["dotnet", "myapp.dll"] (command to run when app starts)

+## Azure Container Registry
+- Access Levels: Reader (can pull), Contributer (can pull and push), owner (can pull, push, and assign roles), admin (duh)
+- Replicate images to different regions for compute-close resources

 ## Notes
 - Containers do not persist file changes made in it's image.
 To do so you would need to take extra steps to preserve the state of the container